John Stefanidis: Education

 John Stefanidis attended the Gezira Preparatory School in Cairo, on the island of Zamalek in the Nile, before progressing at age twelve to the English school in Heliopolis.

-In an interview, John recalls that, "The school was very cosmopolitan, with Armenians, Greeks, Saudis, Syrians, Lebanese, German, Chinese, as well as the Egyptian elite, who were Muslims, Christians, Copts and Jews.
-The rule was that only English was learnt, as otherwise it would have become a Tower of Babel at the edge of the desert."
+In an interview, John recalls that "the school was very cosmopolitan, with Armenians, Greeks, Saudis, Syrians, Lebanese, German, Chinese, as well as the Egyptian elite, who were Muslims, Christians, Copts and Jews.
+The rule was that only English was learnt, as otherwise it would have become a Tower of Babel at the edge of the desert".
 Short holidays were spent with his paternal grandmother or maternal cousins in Stefanidis’ beloved Alexandria.
 Summer holidays lasted three months to avoid the Egyptian heat, during which he was sent to the much cooler Eritrea or travelled to Europe with his parents.

-In 1955, Stefanidis left Egypt to attend Brasenose College, Oxford, knowing that he would never live in the land of his birth again.
+In 1955, Stefanidis left Egypt to attend Brasenose College, Oxford, knowing that he would never live in his birthland again.
 King Farouk had been exiled and Nasser was ridding the country of all foreigners, which meant the dissipation and exile of a large part of the Italian, Jewish, British, French, and Greek communities, many of whom had lived peacefully side by side for hundreds of years.
 Their schools and institutions were closed, and their members scattered to the ends of the earth.
 Stefanidis graduated from Oxford in 1958.

 He began his professional life in advertising, working for a year in London at Coleman Prentis & Varley, and then for five years in Milan.
-In a newspaper article, he said: "The architecture, the pictures, the beauty of Italy served to develop my eye."
+In a newspaper article, he said "the architecture, the pictures, the beauty of Italy served to develop my eye".

 While traveling, he and the artist Teddy Millington Drake came upon the remote Dodecanese island of Patmos, where St. John received what was to become the New Testament book, Revelations.

 Beneath the fortified eleventh-century Byzantine monastery of St John the Theologian is the ancient village of Chora where Millington-Drake and Stefanidis bought and restored a house.
 Stefanidis went on to design another ten houses, which established an aesthetic standard that he has maintained ever since.